brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 ```

 ### Kernel Parameter Configuration
-1. Create a file named as `zz-mip6d.conf` in `/etc/sysctl.d/` directory to change the kernel configuration.
+1. Create a file named as `zz-test.conf` in `/etc/sysctl.d/` directory to change the kernel configuration.
-Here `zz` is used before the file name to give it higher priority.
+Here `zz` is used before the file name, as systcl configuration files are sorted in lexicographical order.
+This means that any settings in this file will override the same settings in other files with prefixes that come earlier in lexicographic order, giving it higher priority.

-2. Make the following changes in the `zz-mip6d.conf` file:
+2. Make the following changes in the `zz-test.conf` file:
 - Home Agent
 ```
 net.ipv6.conf.all.forwarding = 1